MycroftAI/mycroft-precise/README.md

 ### Binary Install

 First download `precise-engine.tar.gz` from the [precise-data][precise-data] GitHub repo.
 This will get the latest stable version (the master branch).
 Note that this requires the models to be built the the same latest version in the master branch.
-Currently, we support both 64 bit desktops (x86_64) and the Raspberry Pi (armv7l).
+Currently, we support both 64 bit Linux desktops (x86_64) and the Raspberry Pi (armv7l).

 [precise-data]: https://github.com/mycroftai/precise-data/tree/dist